Our Team’s Favorite Beaujolais Producers Right Now

 The Gang of Four

-Let's start with the masters.
-The revolutionaries.
-These four winemakers get most of the credit for turning Beaujolais into the hotbed of minimal intervention producers it is today.
-They were early disciples of chemist and winemaker Jules Chauvet.
-As early as the 1950s, Jules advocated for eliminating the use of chemicals and pesticides in the vineyard and minimal sulfur at bottling.
+Let's start with the revolutionaries.
+Marcel Lapierre, Guy Breton, Jean Foillard, and Jean-Paul Thevenét played a big part in turning Beaujolais into the hotbed of minimal intervention winemakers it is today.
+Inspired by the teachings of chemist and winemaker Jules Chauvet, they eliminated the use of chemicals and pesticides in the vineyard and started using less sulfur at bottling.

-In the 1980s, Marcel Lapierre, Guy Breton, Jean Foillard, and Jean-Paul Thevenét took up his torch and converted their vineyards to organics or biodynamics.
 The results spoke for themselves.
 Their classic, delicious cru Beaujolais was put on the map when Kermit Lynch included all four producers in his portfolio and dubbed them “The Gang of Four.”

 Guy Breton